brucehq/bruce-docs/content/operators/templates.md

 ```

 * `template`: The local path where the template file will be saved.
-* `remoteLocation`: The URL or path to the template file's source location.
+* `source`: The URL or path to the template file's source location.
 * `perms`: The file permissions to set (e.g., 0664).
 * `owner`: The owner of the file.
 * `group`: The group owner of the file.